xcsf-dev/xcsf/python/README.md

 ### Supervised Predicting

 The `predict()` function may be used as below to calculate the XCSF predictions for a supplied data set.
 No updates or EA invocations are performed.
+The input vector must be a 2-D numpy array.
 Returns a 2-D numpy array.

 ```python
 predictions = xcs.predict(X_test)